stencillogic/Start-with-Rust-fast/README.md

 };
 ```

-Keywords break and continue are available to control the flow.
+Keywords `break` and `continue` are available to control the flow of cycle.
 `break` allows exit the loop.
 `continue` skips the remaining part of iteration.